-(2) to obtain any of the moneys, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises[.]
+- Obtain any money, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution

-The scope of the federal bank fraud law is broad and there are a variety of types of bank fraud that can occur, including:
+The scope of federal bank fraud law is broad.
+There are several types of bank fraud, including:

 - Using stolen checks